IQA World Cup

 The IQA World Cup is an international quidditch tournament contested by the national teams of the members of the International Quidditch Association, the sport's global governing organisation.
 The championship, which was named Summer Games and Global Games in its first two editions, has been awarded every two years since 2012.
-The current champions are the United States, who defeated Belgium in 2018.
+The current champions are Belgium, winning their final game against Germany, with Australia coming in third against the United States.

 History

 The World Cup was first held in July 2012.
 The tournament was named the "Summer Games" in accordance with its unofficial tie-in to the 2012 Summer Olympics, and because the name "World Cup" was already being used since 2007 for a club championship held in the United States.
 The tournament was held in Oxford, United Kingdom as the Olympic torch was passing through the city.
 Five teams participated: Australia, Canada, France, the United Kingdom, and the United States.
 The event followed a round-robin format, with the lowest ranked team being eliminated and the others advancing to the bracket phase.
 The UK was defeated by all other competitors and did not make the bracket.
 The US took first place, defeating France in the final, and Australia claimed bronze by defeating Canada.

 In 2014, the tournament was renamed "Global Games" and took place under an updated IQA which became an international sports federation.
 The Games were under the supervision of US Quidditch but were held in Burnaby, British Columbia, Canada.
 Seven teams came out to compete: Australia, Belgium, Canada, France, Mexico, the United Kingdom, and the United States.
 Italy had planned to compete but had to pull out.
 The event was contested over a round-robin, with positions in a series of playoffs determined by each team's result in the first round.
 Due to limited media relations and improper planning, the tournament was relatively unknown and had a lacking medical staff which became evident when Belgium chose to forfeit after suffering multiple injuries.
 The United States defended their title by defeating Australia in the final, and Canada claimed bronze by defeating the United Kingdom.